 Add the stock and water mixture, return to a boil, cover the pot, and then reduce to a simmer for about 25-30 minutes until the vegetables squish when you touch them with the spoon.

-Use an immersion blender or transfer to a regular blender until the mixture is smooth, but still slightly chunky.
+Use an immersion blender or transfer to a regular blender like the Vitamix until the mixture is smooth, but still slightly chunky.

 Serve this vegan soup recipe warm.
 Delicious!